Fashion Not Fakes

 - Help you to help yourself.
 We promise to help you identify the difference between a fabulous fashion steal and something that’s actually stolen.
 Read our Top 10 Tips For Spotting a Fake Online guide here.
 If you spot an item that looks suspicious, tell us.

 If you are caught selling counterfeit goods on ASOS Marketplace you will never sell here again and we have a responsibility to report you to the authorities.

 - Use your shopping savvy.
 Vintage quilted Chanel bags will never be £25.
 If in doubt then do a little research.
 As the old adage goes, if it seems too good to be true, it probably is too good to be true.

 - Talk to us.
 Report your suspicions.
 Leave feedback.
 If you have any questions at all, contact firstname.lastname@example.org

 How to report a problem

 How to report Counterfeit or Suspicious Listings

-You have the ability to report every seller and boutique on the site.
+You have the ability to report any boutique on the site.
 Even if you’re just suspicious, it’s better to speak up than get scammed.
-By clicking the report button on the sellers profile page (and product page) send us a message which will then be investigated.
+Clicking on the 'Report this item' button via any listing page will send us a message which will then be investigated.

 Alternatively, mail us a link or a tip to email@example.com

 How to report a counterfeit once you have received it

-If you have bought an item for the Marketplace and you believe it is a counterfeit, you must first contact the seller to request a refund.
-If you do not receive your money back from the seller, then you are able to raise a ‘dispute’ which will notify our customer care team.
+If you have bought an item for the Marketplace and you believe it is a counterfeit, you must first contact the boutique to request a refund.
+If you do not receive your money back from the boutique, then you are able to raise a ‘dispute’ which will notify our customer care team.
 When you raise a dispute, select the reason from the dropdown menu that states ‘I believe this item is counterfeit’ or email firstname.lastname@example.org